-- Acquire (through a voluntary process) and removeAs opportunities arise, the remaining insurable structures in the regulatory Oak Creek floodplain should be voluntarily acquired and removedas opportunities arise. - 2.
-Protect Ppublic infrastructure and private property should be protected from stream and stormwater flooding. - 3.
-Elevate or modify Rroad crossings impacted by the regulatory floodplain. should be elevated or modified - 4.
-Reconnect Sstreams in the Oak Creek watershed should be reconnected to their floodplains. - 5.
-Protect and expand Rriparian buffers should be protected and expanded to allow stream floodwaters to spread out and slow down. - 6.
-Retain Rrainfall runoff should be retained onsite to mitigate stream and stormwater flooding. - 7.
-Maintain_Ssufficient undeveloped land should be maintained in the watershed for infiltration and flood storage.
+- 1. Acquire (through a voluntary process) and remove the remaining insurable structures in the regulatory Oak Creek floodplain as opportunities arise - 2.
+Protect public infrastructure and private property from stream and stormwater flooding - 3.
+Elevate or modify road crossings impacted by the regulatory floodplain - 4.
+Reconnect streams in the Oak Creek watershed to their floodplains - 5.
+Protect and expand riparian buffers to allow stream floodwaters to spread out and slow down - 6.
+Retain rainfall runoff onsite to mitigate stream and stormwater flooding - 7.
+Maintain sufficient undeveloped land in the watershed for infiltration and flood storage

 For the most part, these objectives are not prioritized and should be pursued simultaneously, however, achievement of some of the objectives may reduce the need to pursue others.
-A number of these management objectives to reduce flood impacts also overlap with objectives for and provide benefit to water quality, habitat, and recreational use in the Oak Creek watershed, which are discussed in other sections.